sourcegraph/cody-analytics-airgapped-public/README.md

 ## Editing Queries

 1. Store SQL queries as individual `.sql` files in the [./queries](./queries) directory of this repo
-2. Include the line `--cody-events-list-gets-inserted-here` if / where you'd like the contents of the [cody-events-list](./cody-events-list) file to get inserted, ex:
+2. Include the *exact string* `--cody-events-list-gets-inserted-here` if / where you'd like the contents of the [cody-events-list](./cody-events-list) file to get inserted, ex:

 ```sql
 -- Total Cody users, all time